d0ivanov/authstrategies/README.md

 login_path returns the login path as a string logout_path returns the logout path as a string signup_path returns the signup path as a string

+## Callbacks
+ after_set_user

+ This callback is courtesy of Warden::Manager.after_set_user.
+ For more information on it check warden callbacks.

+ after_authentication

+ This callback is courtesy of Warden::Manager.after_set_user.
+ For more information on it check warden callbacks.

+ before_login_failure

+ This callback is courtesy of Warden::Manager.after_set_user.
+ For more information on it check warden callbacks.

+ after_login_failure

+ This is called in the failure app when the login has failed.
+ Takes two arguments:
+  request - sinatra request object response - sinatra response object

+ before_logout
 ## Contributing

 1. Fork it